Create set up files for EML tubes

 - Now the tube is tested with hot anode.

-- When the test is finished, plate current should be same as on the tube box.
+- When the test is finished, Anode current should be same as on the tube box.
 What is actually tested is now, was -Ug and Gm, and this should be compared with the box data.

 - Optional, now tube curves can also be plotted.
 In case you get funny triangles instead of curves, it can be solved like this.